 These snug neoprene garments don't keep water out, but rather trap a thin layer of water next to your skin where it is warmed by your body.
-The neoprene minimizes evaporative cooling, so once you are out of the water you remain comfortable.
+Neoprene minimizes evaporative cooling, so once you are out of the water you remain comfortable.

 Wetsuits come in a variety of styles: full-length suits, short-sleeve "spring suits," sleeveless "Farmer Johns" and separate jackets and pants.
 Farmer Johns (sleeveless suits with full-length legs) are among the most popular for moderate-weather paddling since they allow some cooling of the torso.
 "Farmer Jane" suits are available to fit women.

 Wet suits are available in different thicknesses of neoprene.
 The thickest options are usually too bulky and warm for paddling and are more often used by divers.
 Most paddlers opt for 2mm or 3mm neoprene.

 Polyurethane-coated fleece is another available fabric, best worn when immersion in cold water is less likely.
 Warm, stretchy and windproof, it resembles neoprene, only fuzzy.